A Guide to the Legal System and Legal Research in Paraguay

 The Attorney General of the State must, among other conditions: have Paraguayan nationality, be at least 35 years of age, be a judge or a university professor, etc. The term of office is five years and is eligible for reelection.
 The AGS is appointed by the Executive Power with the approval of the Senate, and proposed in shortlists of three by the Council of Magistrates.

-Agents of the Ministry of the Attorney General are designated in the same manner as judges, have five year terms of office and are removed from office by the Jury of Judgment of Magistrates.
+Agents of the Ministry of the Attorney General are designated in the same manner as judges, for five-year terms of office and are removed from office by the Jury of Judgment of Magistrates.
 They swear into office before the Supreme Court of Justice.
 Law 1562/2000 sets out the Ministry of the Attorney General.

 Another institution created by the current constitution is the Judicial Police, a body that works in collaboration with the Ministry of the Attorney General.